 By Muhsin Ibrahim

 Religion is one single thing Nigerians of whatever dispensations take in high esteem.
-Religion is often viewed as the opium for the subjugation of masses or as their Achilles’ heel.
+Religion is often viewed as the opium of the subjugation of the masses or as their Achilles’ heel.
 To Rahama, the story is different; religion means nothing to her.
 It is simply an identifier that she’s a Muslim lady.
-One might think having grown up in a multi-religious house would intuitively teach her to have the respect of some sort for religion, wrong.
+One might think having grown up in a multi-religious house would intuitively teach her to have respect of some sort for religion, wrong.
 Her Imams and pastors do not use Qur’an or Bible.

 A 28-year-old, stout Rahama Tsoho belongs to a disreputable family of three.
-Her father, an ex-serviceman, divorced their mother when she’s only two.
-She stays with the father, her sister with the mother.
+Her father, an ex-serviceman, divorced their mother when she was only two.
+She stays with the father, and her sister with the mother.
 She had longed to marry since her teenage, but she couldn’t.
 She always attributes this to her look and family.
 So, she vows to live a better life in the future by hook or crook and begins to use highly effective and expensive bleaching creams to brighten her skin.
 She also hunts for a suitor via dubious ways such as flaunting her bosoms and derrière at the workplace and visiting the so-called Malamai, fortune-tellers and sorcerers.

 After long and tedious trials and retrials, she meets a fine young man in their office, a newly transferred staff from another state.
 Without a doubt, she knows he’s beyond her league, but she believes it’s worth a try.
 But, as feared, the fine-looking new staff turned down her offer right away.